microsoft/MPPC23-Power-Apps/lab3/README.md

 1. Select the **Save and Close** button on the bottom of your sidebar

-1. Select **Save and Close** again to save the deployment stage as well
+1. Select **Save and Close** to save at the top of your deployment stage form as well

 Make sure to select the **+ New Deployment Stage** button again to add a second deployment stage: `Deploy to prod`.